Potential new claim alert

 Why you're getting the alert now

-On June 11, 2021, we finished system updates and started applying the law.
+On June 11, 2021, we finished system updates and started processing potential new claim issues.

 What to do if you get the alert